 Big data is an information asset with large volume, high velocity, and high diversity that necessitates creative, affordable information processing methods for improved insight and decision-making [13].

 Consideration of the use of big data processes and techniques to agribusiness as a substantial chance for finance, ICT pack utilization, and gaining further relevance within the agriculture sector has been prevalent [22] [23] [26].
 Food security concerns are lessened by the use of huge data in agriculture, which is not only harshly related to primary production but also plays a major role in improving the efficiency of the entire supply chain [23], [24].
 Discussions about the literary applications of big data are currently taking place mostly in America [27], Canada [28], Europe [29], and China [30].
-In-depth, advanced, game-changing business intelligence is centered on massive data, at a scale and pace that the previous technique.
+In-depth, advanced, game-changing business intelligence is centred on massive data, at a scale and pace that the previous technique.
 It is not suitable to duplicate and remove all of it into a warehouse at this time.
 Benchmarking, IoT-based sensor network deployment and analytics, prediction models, and using improved models to monitor crop failure risks and improve feed efficiency in livestock farming are some opportunities for Big Data application in agribusiness.
-Therefore, big data technology is expected to provide predictive insights into future farming outcomes, facilitate effective decision-making in real-time, and modernize business measures for quick, cutting-edge actions and revolutionary business models [32] (fig 1).
+Therefore, big data technology is expected to provide predictive insights into future farming outcomes, facilitate effective decision-making in real-time, and modernize business measures for quick, cutting-edge actions and revolutionary business models [32] (fig. 1).

 Fig 1.
 Big data-based precision agriculture system representation.

 People's needs for food have increased as a result of advancement and economic growth.
 Food nutrition and flavor have become more important to people [14].
 The unique dietary requirements of every location and person are not satisfied by conventional food science and technology.
 The food business has seen dramatic developments in terms of supply chain optimization and food safety due to the emergence of artificial intelligence and big data analytics technology.
 The future of food safety lies in the internet, artificial intelligence, and big data, and big data plays a significant role in food safety [15].
 Kazama and Sugimoto [16] have utilized big data technology to create a neural network that, depending on the ingredients and composition of the food, can translate recipes from one country to another.
 This completes the transformation of regional food styles and makes it simpler for people to sample cuisines from far-flung locations.
-People may now prioritize the nutritional value of the food on their plates and determine the nutritional value of food by analyzing recipes thanks to a big data-based nutritional evaluation system developed by Kalra et al. [17].
+People may now prioritize the nutritional value of the food on their plates and determine the nutritional value of food by analyzing recipes thanks to a big data-based nutritional evaluation system [17].

 The Blockchain Technology